Project type: Biogas , Biomass , Solar

 Annual CO₂ reduction: 10’000 t

-The goal of this my M climate protection programme is switching over to a renewable source of heating for climate-friendly fruit and vegetable production in greenhouse operations, which supply Migros.
+The goal of this climate protection programme is switching over to a renewable source of heating for climate-friendly fruit and vegetable production in greenhouse operations, which supply Migros.
 The potential for the reduction of CO₂ emissions by forgoing the use of fossil fuels in greenhouses is enormous.

 In Switzerland, a large proportion of fruit and vegetables produced for consumption is done so domestically.
 Popular crops such as tomatoes or cucumbers are often grown in specialised, highly professional greenhouse operations.
 Alongside protection from the elements, a big advantage of heated greenhouses over open air cultivation is a greater consistency in crop growth over an extended period.
 From an economic perspective, heating using fossil fuels such as natural gas, propane, or heating oil is still the cheapest method.
 However, this produces a large quantity of climate damaging CO₂.
-Subsidies from the my M climate fund should thus create a financial incentive to switch over to renewable heating systems.
+Subsidies from the M climate fund should thus create a financial incentive to switch over to renewable heating systems.

 Climate change is a reality.
 Migros has therefore set ambitious goals for the reduction of CO₂ in its own operations.
 They are now going a step further and, with their suppliers, would like to significantly reduce CO₂ emissions from the Swiss production of fruit and vegetables.